Meet Our Staff

 Sutter Hall Residence Community Coordinator

-It is the right time to be at Chico State!
-My name is Robert Morton; I have the distinct honor and pleasure to serve as the Residential Community Coordinator for Sutter Hall.
-A Cincinnati, Ohio native, I attended undergrad at the historic Central State University, in Wilberforce, Ohio.
+It's the right time to be at Chico State!
+My name is Robert Morton; I have the honor and pleasure to serve as the Residential Community Coordinator for Sutter Hall.
+A Cincinnati native, I attended undergrad at the historic Central State University, in Wilberforce, Ohio.
 At Central State, I was a student campus leader who focused on social issues and politics.
 In addition, I was a Resident Advisor for two buildings for a total of three years.
-After graduating from Central State, I moved to the progressive southern metropolis of Atlanta, Georgia to attend Emory University.
-Atlanta has the distinction of being the first city to entice me to love the outdoors experience.
-In the process of sightseeing, enjoying the many lakes and municipal parks I obtained a Master of Divinity degree (M.Div), with a concentration on Ethics and the formation of Community.
-After an initial stop in Bakersfield, CA; I relocated to Chico with a renewed interest in student affairs.
-I am ecstatic about the many opportunities to enjoy nature and the students at Chico State and I look forward to an awesome year!
+After graduating from Central State, I moved to the progressive southern metropolis of Atlanta, Georgia, to attend Emory University.
+Atlanta was the first city to entice me to love the outdoors experience.
+In the process of sightseeing, enjoying the many lakes and municipal parks, I obtained a Master of Divinity degree, with a concentration on ethics and the formation of community.
+After an initial stop in Bakersfield, Calif.; I relocated to Chico with a renewed interest in student affairs.
+I am ecstatic about the many opportunities to enjoy nature and the students at Chico State, and I look forward to an awesome year!